Codecademy/docs/content/general/concepts/environment-variables/environment-variables.md

   - 'paths/computer-science'
 ---

-**Environment variables** consist of a name/value pair and are set outside of applications, but accessible to them from the environment in which they are run.
+**Environment variables** consist of a name/value pair and are set outside of applications, but accessible to applications from the environment in which the applications are run.

-Environment variables are often set via the [terminal](https://www.codecademy.com/resources/docs/general/terminal) or in a script, though how they are managed and retrieved varies depending on the operating system or environment.
+Environment variables are often set via the [terminal](https://www.codecademy.com/resources/docs/general/terminal) or in a script.
+How they are managed and retrieved varies depending on the operating system or environment.
 For example, they can be used to store system configuration data or private keys for applications.

 ## Relationship with Unix and Unix-like Variants